x-waltersmith-x/blissful_remodeling/wp-content/plugins/flush-opcache/readme.txt

 **Flush OPcache**

-* add a button in admin bar to flush OPcache
+* creates a button in admin bar to flush OPcache
 * flush only files in WordPress absolute path
 * individual or bulk file invalidation
 * support both memory and file caching